Skip to main content

 tip

-The proxiesFile is the relative path to the file that will be generated with all of the React component wrappers.
+The outDir is the relative path to the file that will be generated with all of the React component wrappers.
 You will replace the file path to match your project's structure and respective names.
-You can generate any file name instead of index.ts.

 See the API section below for details on each of the output target's options.